-We provide story briefs and ideas further down to inspire you.
+We provide story briefs, ideas and information resources further down to inspire you.

-We will update this page with details of runner up prizes and links to more information related to cleaning and workshop up until June.
+We will update this page with details of runner up prizes and links to more information related to a free online workshop up until June.
 Sign up to our mailing list to be informed when more details are available.

 Entry Fee: Free

 Eligibility: Open to all – we encourage international writers.
 All submissions must be in English and unpublished.